-'Enthuse children with a love of learning and the desire to make the very most of their abilities and opportunities'

-'Promote the intellectual [...] development of children'
+- Enthuse children with a love of learning and the desire to make the very most of their abilities and opportunities - Promote the intellectual, social, mental, emotional, economic and physical development of pupils.

 What does The Manor assess and how?

 Nationally normed/standardised results